-Today was the last day of a triple split routine that I’ve been on for the past month.
-It was a taper workout that targeted the chest, back, and shoulders.
-I’ll show you what I did, but I want you to pay particular attention to the warm-up.
+Today was the final day of a triple split routine I’ve been following for the past month. 👉 Take advantage of the COVID-19 shutdown.
+It was a taper workout focusing on the chest, back, and shoulders.

 A1.
 Incline Dumbbell Press